joehahn/grid_walker/README.md

-But in later training games the random movements are ramped down as the AI learns how to nudge the agent towards the direction of maximum future rewards; see the source https://github.com/joehahn/grid_walker/blob/master/grid_walker.py#L164#L248 for more details on how Q-learning is used to train the AI.
+But in later training games the random movements are ramped down as the AI learns how to nudge the agent towards the direction of maximum future rewards; see the source https://github.com/joehahn/grid_walker/blob/master/grid_walker.py#L164#L248 for more details on how Q-learning is used to train this AI.

-To test the now-trained neural network model _trained\_model_, call the test_model() function which plays a complete game of grid_walker with _trained\_model_ being used to select the agent's moves:
+To test the abilities of the
+trained neural network model _trained\_model_, call the test_model() function which plays a complete game of grid_walker with _trained\_model_ being used to select the agent's moves every turn:
 ![](figs/test.png)
 Success!